American cuisine: Delaware River Valley and Mid-Atlantic

-As with all other stadiums in Major League Baseball they are an essential for New York Yankees and the New York Mets games though it is the local style of preparation that predominates without exception.
+As with all other stadiums in Major League Baseball, they are essential for New York Yankees and New York Mets games, though the local style of preparation predominates.

 Hot dogs are also the focus of a televised eating contest on the Fourth of July in Coney Island, at Nathan's Famous, one of the earliest hot dog stands opened in the United States in 1916 by Nathan Handwerker.
-Handwerker was a Jewish man who emigrated from what is now Ukraine in 1912 and whose influence is felt today around the world.
+Handwerker was a Jewish man who emigrated from what is now Ukraine in 1912, and whose influence is felt around the world today.

-Coney Island is most famous for being a traditional boardwalk amusement park and the site of the world's first rollercoaster, a precursor of modern theme parks.
+Coney Island is most famous for its traditional boardwalk amusement park and as the site of the world's first roller coaster, a precursor to modern theme parks.
 Hot dogs are a staple of amusement parks 100 years later.

-A summertime treat, Italian ice, began its life as a sweeter adaptation of the Sicilian granita that was strictly lemon-flavored and brought to New York and Philadelphia.
+A summertime treat, Italian ice, began as a sweeter adaptation of the Sicilian granita, which was strictly lemon-flavored, and was brought to New York and Philadelphia.
 Its Hispanic counterpart, piragua, is a common shaved-ice treat brought to New York by Puerto Ricans in the 1930s.
-Unlike the original dish which included flavors like tamarind, mango, coconut, piragua is evolving to include flavors like grape and cherry, fruits which are impossible to grow in the tropical Puerto Rican climate and get exported back to the island from New York.
+Unlike the original dish, which included flavors like tamarind, mango, and coconut, piragua is evolving to include flavors like grape and cherry, fruits that are impossible to grow in the tropical Puerto Rican climate and are exported back to the island from New York.

-Taylor Ham, a meat delicacy of New Jersey, first appeared around the time of the Civil War and today is often served for breakfast with eggs and cheese on a kaiser roll, a variant of a roll brought to the area by Austrians in the second half of the 19th century, now commonly used for sandwiches at lunchtime, often topped with poppyseeds.
+Taylor Ham, a meat delicacy of New Jersey, first appeared around the time of the Civil War.
+Today, it is often served for breakfast with eggs and cheese on a kaiser roll, a variant of a roll brought to the area by Austrians in the second half of the 19th century, now commonly used for sandwiches at lunchtime, often topped with poppyseeds.
 This breakfast meat is generally known as pork roll in southern New Jersey and Philadelphia, and Taylor Ham in northern New Jersey.

 Nighthawks, a painting of a diner, one type of eatery still common in the Mid-Atlantic.
 Each state of the region has its own signatures, and the range extends from the Canadian border in the North to Delaware Bay in the South.